Step 1: Mark the Center of Each Pile

 Step 1: Auger Pile Holes

 Post Spacing and Forming Piles

 Review the approved construction fence design for post spacing and horizontal alignment.
 Have corners on your project?
 See the layout procedures for fence corner installation or download AB Fence Tech Sheet #2005.

 Step 1: Laying Out & Drilling the Piles

 - Mark out the center of each pile per the requirements of the approved construction design.
-Suggested methods of doing this include: string line to establish the overall layout of your fence, a steel chain to develop precise duplicated spacing between posts, or by having the points set by a surveyor.
+Suggested methods of doing this include: utilizing the pile layout jig and post block template, string line to establish the overall layout of your fence, a steel chain to develop precise duplicated spacing between posts, or by having the points set by a surveyor.